Gambling online with credit cards

-Following a recent call for evidence on the issue of gambling online with credit cards, the Gambling Commission has confirmed it will be holding a twelve-week consultation to begin in mid-August.
+Following a call for evidence on the issue of gambling online with credit cards, the Gambling Commission has confirmed it will be holding a twelve-week consultation.

 One approach would be to ban gambling online with credit cards.
 However, the public and all other stakeholders will be consulted on other options, including restricting the use of credit cards.
 The Commission will then take the most appropriate course of action in view of any evidence obtained by this consultation, alongside data already submitted.